 Fisheries are an essential part of coastal economies, providing jobs for fishermen, fish processors, and related maritime support industries.
 Since fisheries depend on the productivity of the environment, there are natural variations in the number of fish caught each year and in the revenue generated by the fishery.
 However, fisheries are also subject to a number of factors that can cause sudden and unexpected losses, leading to serious economic impact for fishers and their communities.
-These factors include events such as hurricanes and typhoons, oil spills, harmful algal blooms, and other types of disasters, both natural and anthropogenic.
+These factors include events such as hurricanes and typhoons, oil spills, harmful algal blooms, and other types of disasters, both natural and man-made.

-- Overall fishery disaster determination process.
+- Overall fishery resource disaster determination process.

 - Laws and authorities covering fishery disaster assistance.

-- Process to request fishery disaster assistance.
+- Process to request fishery resource disaster assistance.

-- Requirements for a fishery disaster determination.
+- Requirements, including critical timing elements, descriptions, and data, for requesting a fishery resource disaster determination.

 - Process for providing disaster assistance following appropriation of funds.